gvwilson/thirdbit/src/fiction/iffy/index.md

 "It's more like an endless mathematical proof," she said patiently.
 "Or clouds made of coral."
-Then she and her siblings vanished into the Iowa desert, leaving their creators no wiser than before.*
+Then she and her siblings walked into the Iowa desert, leaving their creators no wiser than before.*

 *Years passed,